s1tsu/cross-xpdf/README.md

 `./build/pdftools.tar.gz` contains the built binaries and `poppler-data` directory.

-### Notes
+### Main Changes to the original build script
-- xpdf download cite
+- changed xpdf download cite
-- gnu sed
+- use GNU sed (gsed)
-- patches
+- apply FreeBSD patches for xpdf4
+- use GNU make (gmake)